SentinelFi/SentinelFi/README.md

 ### Audience:
 - **Travelers:** Individuals looking to mitigate financial losses due to flight delays.
-- **Risk Investors:** Users interested in providing coverage for these insurance contracts, in exchange for yield.
+- **DEFI Investors:** Users interested in providing coverage for these insurance contracts, in exchange for yield.

 ### How It Works:
 - Users (travelers) deposit funds into a Hedge Vault to buy insurance against flight delays.